Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Super Sampling

-Super-Sampling which is a form of Antialiasing and can be described as a methodology for removing aliasing, which are jagged and "pixelated" edges from the rendered image.
+Super-Sampling which is a form of antialiasing and can be described as a methodology to remove "aliasing" which is choppy and "pixelated" edges from the rendered image.

 Super Sampling IRONCAD